Seth Dunwoody: Early life

-He is from Hamiltonsbawn in County Armagh.
+He is from Hamiltonsbawn in Northern Ireland.
 He attended The Royal School, Armagh.
 He followed his father Glenn into an interest in cycle racing.

 Career

 In 2022, he rode for the Orchard Cycling Club.
 He was also chosen to compete in the 2022 European Youth Summer Olympic Festival in Slovakia as part of the Ireland cycling team.

 In 2023 and 2024, he rode for the Cannibal B Victorious U19 Development Team.
 In April 2023, he won a stage and the overall in Penn Ar Bed – Pays d’Iroise in France.
 In June 2023, he won the National Junior Road Race title in County Tyrone.
 In September 2023, he placed ninth in the 6km stage 2 time trial in the Keizer der Juniores in Wulpen.
 In 2024, he finished second in Kuurne-Kuurne Juniors in Belgium and won the Ulster junior and senior titles.
 In September 2024, he finished fifth in the junior time trial at the 2024 UCI Road World Championships.

 In October 2024, he placed first in the junior category of the Chrono des Nations.
 In January 2025, he signed for the Bahrain Victorious development team.

+In June 2026, Dunwoody won the Irish National Cycling Championships.